tigera-cs/Calico-Security-Observability-Troubleshooting-Training/modules/2.Secure Pod Traffic Using Calico Security Policy/README.md

 ### Build your policies

-There are two three ways to build security policies:
+There are three ways to build security policies:

   - Using `Policy recommender` empowered by Calico flow logs.
   - Using flow logs (through Kibana, ServiceGraph, FlowVisualization) to understand the traffic connectivity requirements and build policies manually.